Here are some ways to avoid getting that raw, scratchy, burning feeling at the back of your throat.

-One cause of sore throat, especially in the winter, is influenza virus.
-The CDC recommends that everyone older than 6 months get a flu vaccine to prevent this infection every year.
+The CDC recommends that everyone older than 6 months get a flu vaccine every year, too.